anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 the response by the transport protocol of choice.
 To define the representation of binary objects we use the Concise Data Definition Language (CDDL) {{-cddl}}.

+If, for any reason, a DNS message is not representable in the CBOR format specified in this document, a fallback to the another DNS message format, e.g., the classic DNS wire format, MUST always possible.

 ## Domain Name Representation {#sec:domain-names}

 Domain names are represented in their commonly known string format (e.g., "example.org", see Section